-And although Google has evolved to include behavior signals within its algorithm, we need to create content that isn’t just high-quality from a search perspective, but from a people perspective.
+And although Google has evolved to include behavior signals within its algorithm, we need to create content that isn’t just high-quality from a search perspective, but from a user perspective.

 How do you find out what people need?
 While keywords give us huge hints into what topics people want to learn more about, it’s only a direction.
 It’s not a roadmap of what you need to write about.
-If I want to rank for safe baby product ingredients, I can put together a pretty decent post based on related keywords and PAAs, but, do I really know what they need?
-How can I give them the answers they’re looking for?
-We can use the tools at our disposal and put our best guess out there, but we’re making assumptions.
+So, what do we do?
+We talk to and observe the target audience.

 Maybe it sounds like a waste of time, but it simply does not make sense to spend $1,200 to write a blog post on a topic based on keywords and assumptions only to publish it and find that it’s not performing well.
 Not only do you spend more time and money making updates based on “hunches” as to why that content isn’t working, but you lose trust in the eyes of people who looked to your site for answers and came away with nothing.

-For more than a year, Seer’s been living in an audience-centric mentality.
-At any point of working with a client, we need to make sure we’re keeping the people who are searching for our client’s information, products, or services in mind.
-And, it’s not just our clients’ audience that’s benefiting from our shift, but our client’s, too.
+For two years, Seer’s been living in an audience-centric mentality.
+At any point of working with a Client, we need to make sure we’re keeping the people who are searching for our Client’s information, products, or services in mind.
+And, it’s not just our Clients’ audience that’s benefiting from our shift, but our Clients, too.
+Here’s one more example: